MAP-Productions/Curious-City/readme.md

 * Set up a cron job to run php/questions_update.php

 The app runs from aggregated JavaScript files located in js_min.
-To update these files after making edits to js files located in the app folder run
+To update these files after making edits to js files located in the app folder run:

 ```
 node aggregate_final.js